 How to use Facebook, Twitter and Linkedin to attract new talent

 So far Facebook has taken the trophy for most used social media.
 Around 65% of the population in Canada use their website, making being present on the platform even more critical.
 Most organizations have set a page on Facebook, but few actually take the time to update it.
-A big mistake as your Facebook page can showcase your brand and values as an employer to potentially candidates.
+A big mistake as your Facebook page can showcase your brand and values as an employer to potential candidates.

-For example, you could publish activities the employees take part in in order to showcase how much they enjoy working for your company.
+For example, you could publish activities the employees take part in, in order to showcase how much they enjoy working for your company.
 This simple step maintains the desirability to work at your company for potential candidates following your page on top of standing out from other companies who don’t share their culture, work environment and success on the platform.

 The idea is not only to post your employment opportunities but also to grow the interest of potential candidates for your company.

 Cost: Publications are free.
 If you would like for your publication to be sponsored to a targeted audience, there is a fee for a number of clicks.

 Twitter can also be an interesting tool for recruiting, even if it presents a smaller impact.
 Twitter works like a news feed, so you can directly broadcast your job posting in the feed of your subscribers.

 It is important to understand the specific language Twitter uses and to use hashtags to promote your postings.
 For example, for an engineering position you could use: « We are currently looking for a #civil #engineer for our #Drummondville office! #jobs .» Including those key words means you will reach your subscribers but also any users who use the hashtags mentioned in your post.

 Cost: Just like Facebook, tweeting is free.
 But you will have to pay extra if you would like Twitter to send your post to a targeted audience.

 Linkedin is a professional social media counting 400 million members in the world.